Guarrato

-Guarrato is a frazione of the comune of Trapani, located on the road to Marsala, about 10 km from Trapani city, on the west coast of Sicily in Italy.
+Guarrato is a frazione of the comune of Misiliscemi, located on the road to Marsala, about 10 km from Trapani city, on the west coast of Sicily in Italy.

 The origin of the settlement dates to the 13th century.
 According to one theory, the name of the settlement comes from the Sicilian word "guarratu", which might be a variant of "quadradu" (square).
 Another theory derives the name from the Marsalese Guarrato family, which settled in the area.

 Places of interest

 The church is from 1869 and is one of the most notable in the rural hinterland of Trapani.
 There are several Bagli in the area, including the Baglio dei Coffa and the Baglio dei dannati.

 Events

 Every year on the date of patron saint's feast, 14 September, there is a procession in honour of the True Cross.

 From 2001 to 2012, there was a parade of floats through the roads of the town for carnevale.
 During that decade, it was the only carnevale parade in the comune of Trapani.

 From 2009, "I Sapori dell'Estate" (The tastes of summer) has taken place on the first days of August, featuring the tasting of typical products, as well as cultural, artistic, and musical performances.

 In 2010, from 15–19 September, it was the seat of the 6^ Miarp, an international meeting of cooks and confectioners.
 During the course of the festival, the Guinness World Record for the world's largest cassata (1,029 kg) was achieved, with Liz Smith of London acting as judge.